RyuuXS/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Is the pool safe for diving?
+It deep ends.